bruab/bruab.github.io/technology-i-love.md

 ## Fire (~2 million years ago)

+Good for staying warm, cooking food, 13/10 would discover again.

 ## Language (~200k years ago)

 "[Great for solving problems / after it creates a problem](https://genius.com/8651679)"—okay, true, but come on.
 Nothing beats being able to express yourself to others, even if imperfectly.